foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/data_formats.rst

      operations without overflow.
 ..

-In general, the number of accumulations required for one output value calculation can be easily estimated in advance.
+In general, the number of accumulations required for one output value calculation can be
+estimated in advance.
 Using this information, a graph mapper can determine if the accumulator satisfies requirements or not.